msiagri/awesome356/README.md

 # awesome356

-awesome wm 3.5.6 widgets
+Awesome windows manager 3.5.6

+Widgets

+Now you can find same widgets modified to work in version 3.5.6

-- diskusage
+- diskusage.lua

 - calendar